docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 CTRL + HOME

 Move insertion point to start of text

-CTRL + END

-Move insertion point to end of text

-22

 The Script Editor supports extended keyboard input via IME (Windows) or TMS (Mac OS).
 This is especially important for Far Eastern characters.